Hong Kong’s Top Art Happenings to Visit This Autumn

 The newest must-see art exhibitions around town

-Giant 8-Meter-Tall Gummy Bear Sculpture coming to the Tsim Sha Tsui Clock Tower brought by the First Initiative Foundation
+Giant 26-Foot-Tall Gummy Bear Sculpture coming to the Tsim Sha Tsui Clock Tower brought by the First Initiative Foundation

 First Initiative Foundation will hold a large-scale public art exhibition, called “TICK TOCK, TICK TOCK” next to an iconic landmark, the Tsim Sha Tsui Clock Tower, in mid-November.
-The exhibition will feature renowned American artist WhIsBe’s largest art piece to date, a Giant red sculpture standing over 8 meters high.
-The 3-storey high sculpture juxtaposes a modern form and prehistoric elements via the incorporation of dinosaur features with the well-loved gummy bear.
-A smaller teal sculpture, standing 2.5 meters high, will also be featured nearby, beside the iconic Hong Kong harbor-front.
-The exhibition will begin on 17 November and last until mid-December.
+The exhibition will feature renowned American artist WhIsBe’s largest art piece to date, a Giant red sculpture that juxtaposes a modern form and prehistoric elements via the incorporation of dinosaur features with the well-loved gummy bear.
+A smaller teal sculpture, standing eight-feet high, will also be Featured at the iconic Hong Kong harbor-front.
 The two sculptures will be complemented by playful digital elements such as AR effects and Instagram filters to further enhance the viewing experience and remind visitors of sweet memories.

 Immersive Media Art Exhibition ARTE M at K11 HACC